 EFAO supports farmers in mitigating and adapting to climate change through a variety of farmer-led programs and activities.

 As a founding member of the Farmers for Climate Solutions coalition, EFAO advocates for policies that can help to accelerate emissions reduction on Canadian farms.
-Through ongoing educational events, the EFAO Conference, and initiatives like the Small Grains Program, EFAO facilitates farmer-to-farmer education, and supports the implementation of ecological farming practices.
+Through ongoing educational events, the EFAO Conference, and initiatives like the Small Grains Program & the Farm Resilience Mentorship Program, EFAO facilitates farmer-to-farmer education, and supports the implementation of ecological farming practices.
 Research such as the Living Lab – Ontario project and Farmer-Led Research Program enable Ontario farmers to identify the most effective ways to implement more climate-friendly farming practices on a wide variety of Ontario farms.

 From the Blog

 EFAO recently joined Farmers for Climate Solutions, a first-of-its-kind farmer-led coalition to make agriculture part of Canada’s climate solution.

 Advocating for agricultural policies and programs that help farmers mitigate and adapt to climate change, and support the spread of low-input, low-emissions agricultural systems.

 Leslie Moskovits and her partner Jeff Boesch operate Cedar Down Farm, a 6-acre market garden located outside of Neustadt.
 The farm is a certified organic year-round operation, growing a variety of vegetables in fields and greenhouses.

 Brent Preston and his wife Gillian Flies have been running a certified organic farm in Creemore, Ontario, for over 15 years.